dave/groupshare/README.md

 # groupshare

 Still very early in development.
-This code is not expected to run now.
+Have a play with [the app deployed to the web](https://dave.github.io/groupshare/).
+Log in with email "a" and code "a".